LIFE SCIENCES RESEARCH CERTIFICATE

 The Biological Sciences Department offers an undergraduate certificate in Life Sciences Research.
 This certificate is designed to help students obtain research training, apply key concepts in experimental research, practice good science communication & conduct, and develop critical thinking skills.
 Students must complete one year of Introductory Biology and 2 cr. of mentored research before applying.

-*The final opportunity to declare the Bioinformatics major is August 2019.
-Prospective, new, and current students should now look to the new Computational Biology major.
+*The final opportunity to declare the Bioinformatics major was August 2019.
+Students should now look to the new Computational Biology major.

 Bioinformatics is the theory, application and development of computing tools to solve problems and create hypotheses in all areas of biological sciences.
 The program is operated jointly by the Departments of Biological Sciences and Computer Science and offers training that builds a solid foundation in chemistry, biology, computer science, mathematics and statistics.